LizaFontaine/Liza/README.md

 🤝 Looking for a job as a **Data / Business Analyst** in remote

-📧 Reach me : fontaineliza@gmail.com
+📧 Reach me out : fontaineliza@gmail.com

 www.linkedin.com/in/liza-fontaine/